jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ```

 ## How deploy SOAP/XML Handling plugins in Kong Gateway (Data Plane) | Kubernetes
-1) Do a Git Clone of this repo
+1) Do a Git Clone of this repo (if it’s not done yet):
 ```sh
 git clone https://github.com/jeromeguillaume/kong-plugin-soap-xml-handling.git
 ```